 Many of these issues are not even touching the surface of the emotional pain a divorce in this life stage can cause.
 Particularly in long marriages that are ending, couples are very set in their previous lifestyles, so this much of a difference can be shocking at first.

 Older couples looking to get divorced will fare much better if they can create a detailed financial plan to understand how a divorce will bring changes to their retirement plans.
 Not only can this financial plan give you an idea of what your future budgets will look like, but they can help prevent bankruptcy or other financial issues you could encounter as a newly single senior.

 Let Wine Country Family Law & Bankruptcy Help You

 Here at Wine Country Family Law & Bankruptcy, P.C., we understand that divorce takes a toll on you no matter who you are or where you’re at in life.
 Fortunately, our team of empathetic, knowledgeable, and determined Napa, Ukiah, and Santa Rosa divorce lawyers can help you navigate this process as smoothly as possible.

-We offer a number of family law services that can cater to your individual needs: divorce, divorce and family law mediation, child custody and visitation issues, child support, spousal support, paternity establishment, self-representation coaching, and consulting and limited scope representation.
+We offer a number of family law services that can cater to your individual needs: divorce, divorce and family law mediation, child custody and visitation issues, child support, spousal support, and paternity establishment.
 We offer all new potential clients a discounted initial consultation of up to one hour with one of our Napa, Ukiah, or Santa Rosa family law attorneys.
 We offer phone and video / Zoom consultation options.